Robert L. Dale: Antarctican Society

 In 2008 Dale donated over 2,000 slides to The Antarctician Society, documenting his time in Antarctica.
 The slides were then digitized.

 Personal life

-On September 28, 1945, Dale married Norma M. Cundiff in Riverside, California.
+On 28 September 1945, Dale married Norma M. Cundiff in Riverside, California.
 They had three children and were divorced in 1971.
-Their children include Jeffrey Norman Dale (January 30, 1949), Robert Kimberly Dale (November 3, 1951) and Marina Leigh Dale Passano (March 9, 1956).
+Their children include Jeffrey Norman Dale (30 January 1949), Robert Kimberly Dale (3 November 1951) and Marina Leigh Dale Passano (9 March 1956).

 Friendship with Igor Alekseevich Zotikov

 Igor Alekseevich Zotikov (Зотиков, Игорь Алексеевич) and Dale met at Deep Freeze V in 1965 and became lifelong friends.
-Zotikov was a Soviet glaciologist, who in 1960, with the materials from the results of the International Geophysical Year (IGY), wrote his thesis on the discovery of freshwater lakes under the thickness of the Antarctic ice.
+Zotikov was a Soviet glaciologist, who in 1960, with the materials from the results of the International Geophysical Year (IGY), wrote his thesis predicting freshwater lakes under the thickness of the Antarctic ice.

 For his work in the Antarctic, Zotikov was awarded a glacier named after him, Zotikov Glacier.

-Zotikov consulted with Dale for his book Winter Soldiers; he died in 2010 before it could be published.
+Zotikov consulted with Dale for his book Winter Soldiers; he died in 2010 with the book being published shortly before his death.